Sainsbury's Smart Basket

 Sainsbury's checkout

-The "Unexpected Item" loop
+The "Unexpected Item" loop that kills momentum

 Define